Seminar in Winter Semester 2023/24:

 - Attend all presentation meetings and participate in the discussion

-- Submit the PDF and also the source file(s) (TeX or Word) via Email to email@example.com (sending a Dropbox link or something similar is also possible)
+- Submit the PDF and also the LaTeX source file(s) via Email to firstname.lastname@example.org (sending a link to a repository, dropbox or something similar is also possible)

 - Registration is done using the Matching System of the department: http://www.in.tum.de/en/current-students/modules-and-courses/practical-courses-and-seminar-courses.html (you have to use the matching system to participate in the seminar!)